-To report an unauthorised encampment, or if you're a landowner considering taking action and need advice, please select the appropriate authority:
+To report a new unauthorised encampment, or if you're a landowner considering taking action and need advice, please select the appropriate authority area.

 * e-form sent to the Essex Countrywide Traveller Unit.

 Non partner authorities - encampment managed by the local authority